reactgraphqlacademy/graphql-api-training/README.md

 https://graphql.org/learn/global-object-identification/

-The goal of this exercise is to implement [Global Object Identification](https://relay.dev/graphql/objectidentification.htm).
+The goal of this exercise is to implement the [Global Object Identification](https://relay.dev/graphql/objectidentification.htm).
 Why is this specification important?
 Some GraphQL clients, like [Relay](https://relay.dev/docs/en/graphql-server-specification.html#object-identification), require it to be implemented on the GraphQL server in order to be compliant.

-### 🥑 Before we start
+### 🥑 Before we start the exercise

 #### Interfaces